influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/guides/replacing-nodes.md

 curl -k https://localhost:8091/status
 ```

-### Replacing meta nodes in a functional cluster
+### Replace a meta node in a functional cluster

-If all meta nodes in the cluster are fully functional, simply follow the steps for [replacing meta nodes](#replacing-meta-nodes-in-an-influxdb-enterprise-cluster).
+If all meta nodes in the cluster are fully functional, complete the following steps to [replace meta nodes](#replace-meta-nodes-in-an-influxdb-enterprise-cluster).

-### Replacing an unresponsive meta node
+### Replace an unresponsive meta node

-If replacing a meta node that is either unreachable or unrecoverable, you need to forcefully remove it from the meta cluster.
-Instructions for forcefully removing meta nodes are provided in the [step 2.2](#2-2-remove-the-non-leader-meta-node) of the [replacing meta nodes](#replacing-meta-nodes-in-an-influxdb-enterprise-cluster) process.
+If replacing a meta node that is either unreachable or unrecoverable, you must forcefully remove the node from the meta cluster.
+See [step 2.2](#2-2-remove-the-non-leader-meta-node) of [replace meta nodes](#replacing-meta-nodes-in-an-influxdb-enterprise-cluster).

-### Replacing responsive and unresponsive data nodes in a cluster
+### Replace responsive and unresponsive data nodes in a cluster

 The process of replacing both responsive and unresponsive data nodes is the same.
 Simply follow the instructions for [replacing data nodes](#replacing-data-nodes-in-an-influxdb-enterprise-cluster).

-### Reconnecting a data node with a failed disk
+### Reconnect a data node with a failed disk

 A disk drive failing is never a good thing, but it does happen, and when it does,
 all shards on that node are lost.